Ascension School Summer Camps

 • Ages: 3–18 years old

-Ascension School Summer Camp is part of a summer camp program that has been in place for nearly 100 years.
-The program is led by a team that includes Megan Cox, Program Director, along with Nathan and Diocese contact Lisa Boquist.
-Ascension School is the Spiritual Center of the Episcopal Diocese of Eastern Oregon, and the Diocesan Office and Archives are located onsite.
-Its mission states that Ascension School is “A Place Apart to connect with God’s sacred mystery, celebrating the dignity, diversity, and oneness of all creation,” with core values of human dignity, creation care, and spiritual formation, and it explicitly welcomes and affirms people across a wide range of identities and backgrounds.
+Ascension School Summer Camp is part of Ascension School, which has had a summer camp program in place for nearly 100 years.
+The program’s mission states that Ascension School is “A Place Apart to connect with God’s sacred mystery, celebrating the dignity, diversity, and oneness of all creation,” with core values of human dignity, creation care, and spiritual formation, and it welcomes and affirms people across a wide range of abilities, backgrounds, and identities.
+Ascension School is the Spiritual Center of the Episcopal Diocese of Eastern Oregon, and the Diocesan Office and Archives are located onsite at Ascension School.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.